smartive/kuby/README.md

 ### Configuration

-All global settings and flags (like `context` and `namespace`) can be configured via a `.k8src` or `.k8src.json` file.
+All global settings and flags (like `context` and `namespace`) can be configured via a `.kubyrc` or `.kubyrc.json` file.
 Please ensure, it is a valid json.

 Example: